OneCricketeer/apache-kafka-connect-docker/README.md

 Using [GoogleContainerTools/Jib](https://github.com/GoogleContainerTools/jib) to package Apache Kafka Connect Distributed Server.

+### FAQ

+#### Why this image over others?

+This image is almost 10x **_smaller_** than popular Kafka Connect images.
+It only includes the Connect Runtime, no extra bloat!

+#### When will version _X_ be available?

+The builds are automated.
+The version releases are not.
+If you find a version missing, feel free to submit a corresponding PR.

+---

 Docker Pull! 🐳

 ```sh
 docker pull cricketeerone/apache-kafka-connect
 ```

-There is also an image that includes `confluent-hub`!
+The above image is enough for MirrorMaker2.
+There is also an image that includes `confluent-hub` for adding a majority of third-party connectors!
+See section [Extending with new Connectors](#extending-with-new-connectors) for full usage.

 ```sh
 docker pull cricketeerone/apache-kafka-connect:latest-confluent-hub
 ```

 Alpine variants are also available.
-Check [Docker Hub](https://hub.docker.com/r/cricketeerone/apache-kafka-connect/tags).
+Check [Docker Hub](https://hub.docker.com/r/cricketeerone/apache-kafka-connect/tags) for all tags and versions.

 **Table of Contents**
 - [Image Details](#image-details)